cosmos/cosmos-sdk/x/protocolpool/README.md

 ### CreateContinuousFund

 CreateContinuousFund is a message used to initiate a continuous fund for a specific recipient.
-The proposed percentage of funds will be distributed at every end block until maxDistributedCapital is reached or expiry time is reached or until continuous fund is canceled.
+The proposed percentage of funds will be distributed only on withdraw request for the recipient.
+The fund distribution continues until expiry time is reached or continuous fund request is canceled.

 ```protobuf
   // CreateContinuousFund defines a method to add funds continuously.